-Our experienced international standard wildlife guides boast a 100% record of showing visitors the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover, and their expertise ensures an abundance of other species that guarantees that a spectacular trip awaits our tour participants.
+Our experienced international-standard wildlife guides boast a 100% record of showing visitors the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover.
+Their expertise also ensures an abundance of other species that guarantees a spectacular trip for our tour participants.

-The birding safari travels from coastal lagoons, grassland savannah and upper Guinea rainforest, move northwards through the broad-leaved Guinea woodland and finally touches the Sahel savannah plains in the far north.
+This birding safari explores coastal lagoons, grassland savannah, Upper Guinea rainforest, broad-leaved Guinea woodland and the Sahel savannah plains in the far north.
 A trip through Ghana offers thorough coverage of all the core west African birding habitats.

-This friendly English-speaking country has over 760 bird species and Ashanti’s local tour guides are experts in finding them.
-Although our main focus is on Ghana birding, the guides will also introduce guests to a variety of other wildlife, taking time to appreciate all there is to see in this welcoming ex-British colony.
+Ashanti’s local tour guides are experts in finding wildlife in this friendly English-speaking country.
+Although our main focus is on birdwatching, the guides will also introduce guests to a variety of other wildlife, taking time to appreciate all there is to see in this welcoming ex-British colony.

-- Shai Hills -We dedicate some time to look for the White-crowned Cliff Chat which is special to this place
+- Shai Hills - Here we spend time looking for the White-crowned Cliff Chat, which is a special sight in this place.

-- Kakum - A visit to the famous Canopy Walkway I such of Congo Serpent Eagle, Violet-backed Hyliota and Brown Nightjar
+- Kakum - A visit to the famous Canopy Walkway in search of Congo Serpent Eagle, Violet-backed Hyliota and Brown Nightjar.

 - Mole - Safari drive and birding on foot.
-White-throated Francolin, Spotted Creeper, Standard-winged Nightjar are some of the highlights.
-African Savannah Elephants can be watched bathing in the waterholes during the heat of the day
+White-throated Francolin, Spotted Creeper and Standard-winged Nightjar are some of the highlights.
+African Savannah Elephants can be seen bathing in the waterholes during the heat of the day.